 The Kentucky Derby, held annually in Louisville, Kentucky, started in 1875.
 It’s the first leg of the Triple Crown and carries a purse of $3 million.
 The prestigious race is often called The Run for the Roses for the lush blanket of 554 roses draped over the winner.
 It is also known as the “Most Exciting Two Minutes In Sports” in reference to the time that it takes the winner to complete the race.

 The race isn’t the only attraction at Churchill Downs on Derby Day.
 The event is also known for mint juleps (an iced drink consisting of bourbon, mint, and sugar syrup), women wearing large, elaborate hats and a packed infield jammed with spectators who are hoping to be lucky to catch a glimpse of the action.

 This is the best betting race of the year.
+Nearly $150 million is wagered on the Kentucky Derby itself.
+There are plenty of wagering opportunities and chances for big payouts.
 With 20 horses in the field, it’s unlikely to have a prohibitive favorite.
-Payoffs on the winners are often generous with a large number of betting options.
+Payoffs on the winners are often generous.
 In 2020, third choice Authentic won the race at 8-1, paying $18.80 to win.
-Since 2000, six favorites have won.
-There have also been two 50-1 winners, Giacomo and Mine That Bird.
-These kinds of tricky results make the Kentucky Derby the best betting race.
+Since 2000 only six favorites have won.
+There have also been three winners at 50-1 or greater: Giacomo, Mine That Bird, and Country House.

 The Kentucky Derby wagering menu is as follows: